OZTaekOppa/FastaHandler/README.md

 ```
 python translatedna.py --input-seq test_dna.fasta --out output/folder --t 1 --mem 2
 ```
-+ To maximise this module, the multiple input fasta files must have the same prefix IDs and headers along with a single-line fasta before translating.
++ For optimal use of this module, ensure that all input FASTA files have matching prefix IDs and headers and are formatted as single-line FASTA before concatenation.
-+ While the embedded pipeline will automatically convert multiline fasta files into a single-line fasta, to make sure please use renameid and multi2singleline modules before using the translatedna module.
++ Before using the translatedna module, ensure your FASTA files are in single-line format by using the renameid and multi2singleline modules, even though the pipeline automatically converts multi-line FASTA files.

 - Parameter explanation
 	1. python 3: Call python 3